TravelerHub/TravelerHub/README.md

-# TravelHub
+# TravelerHub
-the repo for the Travel Hub Senior Project, CECS 491 Sec 02
+the repo for the Traveler Hub Senior Project, CECS 491 Sec 02